hmrc/accessibility/docs/common-issues/error-summary.md

 #### Cause

-A validation error occurs and the page is displayed again but the error summary is not present
+A validation error occurs and the page is displayed again but the error summary component has not been implemented.

 #### Impact

-The user has to look through the whole page to try and indentify all the issues to be corrected.
+The user has to look through the whole page to indentify all the issues to be corrected.

 #### Solution

+Whenever there is a validation error you should add the error summary component to the top of the page.

 #### How to test

+1. Submit the page without entering any data.
+2. Check the Error summary component appears at the top of the page before the main page heading (H1)
+3. Check the Error summary component has received focus.

+### 2. Links

-### 2. Links within the error summary either do not work or link to the wrong destination
+Links within the error summary either do not work or link to the wrong destination.

 #### Cause

-A validation error occurs and the page is displayed again but the error summary is not present
+The main cause of this issue is that the value in the `href` does not match the corresponding `id` of the control that contains the error.

+This can either by an invalid id, one that does not exist or an `id` of another part of the page, for example the fieldset containing a set of radio buttons.

 #### Impact

-The user has to look through the whole page to try and indentify all the issues to be corrected.
+The user is unable to quickly navigate to the issue and has to look through the whole page to indentify the issue.

 #### Solution

+Enasure you are linking to the correct answer by following the GOV.UK pattern - [Linking from the error summary to each answer](https://design-system.service.gov.uk/components/error-summary#linking-from-the-error-summary-to-each-answer)

 #### How to test

+1. Submit the page without entering any data.
+2. Check the number of items in the error summary matches the number of error messages on the page.

+### 3. Page title

-### 3. Page title not prefixed with 'Error'
+Page title not prefixed with 'Error'

 #### Cause

-A validation error occurs and the page is displayed again but the error summary is not present

 #### Impact

-The user has to look through the whole page to try and indentify all the issues to be corrected.

 #### Solution

 #### How to test

 ### 4. Incorrect styling

+The Error summary component has specific styling to match the [GOV.UK colour pallete](https://design-system.service.gov.uk/styles/colour/)

+When used properly, the up to date GOV.UK colour pallete provides enough colour contrast to satisfy WCAG critera like [WCAG 1.4.3: Contrast (Minimum)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum) and [1.4.11: Non-text Contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast)

-#### Cause
+#### Cause of issues

-A validation error occurs and the page is displayed again but the error summary is not present
+The majority of issues relate to using a depricated library like [assets-frontend](https://github.com/hmrc/assets-frontend) or an out of date version of [govuk-frontend](https://github.com/alphagov/govuk-frontend/)

 #### Impact

-The user has to look through the whole page to try and indentify all the issues to be corrected.
+Low colour contrast can affect users

 #### Solution